 The recent surge in oil prices can materially affect AAWW’s margins and profitability.
-Although it is difficult to predict how the oil market will fluctuate, and AAWW is well hedged in that regard.
+Although it is difficult to predict how the oil market will fluctuate, Atlas Air is well hedged in that regard.
 Oil prices are one of the major influences on AAWW’s financial performance.

 Any changes or alterations to the agreement AAWW has with Amazon could put a lot of pressure on the company.
 This will certainly affect the stock price.
 The initial agreement made in 2016, which included 20 freight carriers initially has since been reduced to 19.
 The deal was made for a period of seven to ten years, which should end around 2023 to 2026.
 The second agreement for another five freight carriers was signed in 2019, and it is in place for seven to ten years.
 Potentially ending around 2026 to 2029.

 AAWW has been dragging the negotiations with its unionized pilots for five years.
 The pilots demand new contracts with improved conditions.
 The pilot union estimates that this has cost AAWW around $1.4B.
-The recent situation regarding the CARES Act, has led some employees and other intervinientes in the industry to question AAWW’s practices.
-Some posts in Twitter with the hashtag #shameonatlas have been questioning management decisions and the negotiation process that has been dragged for a considerable time.
+The recent situation regarding the CARES Act has led some employees and other intervenients in the industry to question AAWW’s practices.
+Some posts on Twitter with the hashtag #shameonatlas have been questioning management decisions and the negotiation process that has been dragged for a considerable time.

 No matter which company you invest in, you want the workers to be happy and satisfied.
 This ensures that the quality of the service or product remains high.
 It is essential for long-term growth.
 This situation stains AAWW's public image.

-Given the stellar performance of 2020, and the low valuation AAWW has a clear margin of safety.
-In most situations I would avoid any company associated with airlines, or air travel.
+Given the stellar performance of 2020, and the low valuation Atlas Air has a clear margin of safety.
+In most situations, I would avoid any company associated with airlines, or air travel.
 But given the extremely low price, AAWW will be on my watchlist and I will take advantage of any decline in price.
 Around $50 a share seems to offer a big enough margin of safety and a good risk-reward.